-From 1801 until 1812 Thomas Bruce, the 7th Earl of Elgin, removed most of the remaining sculptures from the Parthenon in Athens, starting one of the longest cultural property disputes in history.
+From 1801 until 1812 Thomas Bruce, the 7th Earl of Elgin, removed many remaining sculptures from the Parthenon in Athens, starting one of the longest cultural property disputes in history.

 Sometime around 438 BC the master sculptor Phidias completed one of his most enduring public works: the sculptures that adorned the upper reaches of The Parthenon.
-This temple, dedicated to the goddess Athena and perched on Athens’s high Acropolis, was built at the height of the city’s power, and to this day serves as one of the most powerful symbols of democracy, artistic vision, and the roots of Western civilization.
+This temple, dedicated to the goddess Athena and perched on the Athenian Acropolis, was built at the height of the city’s power, and to this day serves as one of the most powerful symbols of democracy, artistic vision, and the roots of Western civilisation.
 There the sculptures stayed, more or less, for over 2000 years until Lord Elgin had them removed.

 All told, Elgin removed: